shiltemann/presentations-old/2018-LIACS/PITCHME.md

 Note:
 - command line is very powerful, but not very user friendly
 - especially not for non-programmers
-- do not want to run everybody's analysis -> automate it!
+- do not want to run everybody's analysis for them -> automate it!

 +++